ggandor/leap.nvim/README.md

 `targets`: A list of target items: tables of arbitrary structure, with the only mandatory field being `pos` - a (1,1)-indexed tuple; this is the position of the label, and also the jump target, if there is no custom `action` provided.
+If you have targets in multiple windows, you also need to provide a `wininfo` field for each (`:h getwininfo()`).

 Targets can represent anything that has a position in the window, like Tree-sitter nodes, etc.